-** We use the term publics to refer to the mulitude of different people and communities that make up what we think of as 'the public' rather than a homogenous entity.
+** We use the term publics to refer to the multitude of different people and communities that make up what we think of as 'the public' rather than a homogenous entity.

-Bahbak Hashemi-Nezhad's studio practice produces work spanning scales and disciplines, from designs for the public realm to games, spaces and objects.
-Drawing on concepts such as defamiliarisation, habit and play, his work develops through real - life projects and methodologies and tools, to critically report on the everyday within collaborative design processes.
+Bahbak Hashemi-Nezhad's design studio produces work spanning scales and disciplines, from the public realm to games, spaces and objects.
+Drawing on such fields as aesthetics, anthropology and play, his work develops through real-life projects, methodologies and tools to include and critically engage participants within design processes.

-He has developed projects, exhibited and conducted masterclasses both in the UK and internationally, including with the Serpentine Galleries; Greater London Authority; Tokyo Metropolitan Government; Shanghai Biennale; Liverpool Biennial; Victoria and Albert Museum; and MACBA Barcelona amongst others.
-He is the recipient of internationl design awards, research grants and fellowships and has trained at the Royal College of Art where he currently leads a Masters platform focusing on experimental participatory design.
+He has developed projects, exhibited and conducted workshops and masterclasses both in the UK and internationally, including with the Serpentine Galleries; Greater London Authority; Tokyo Metropolitan Government; Shanghai Biennale; Victoria and Albert Museum; and MACBA Barcelona amongst others.